 A comprehensive estate plan resolves a number of legal questions that arise whenever anyone dies: What is the state of their financial affairs?
 What real and personal property do they own?
 Who gets what?
 Does a personal guardian need to be appointed to care for minor children?
-How much tax will need to be paid in order to transfer property ownership?
+Are their trusts created under the Will that need to be funded and implemented?

 An estate plan can and should accomplish the following:

 - Identify the family members and other loved ones that you wish to receive your property after your death, when they are to receive their property.

 - Ensure that your property will be transferred to those you have identified, as quickly and with as few legal hurdles as possible.